MohammedAljahdali/Learning-C-Sharp/README.md

 # Learning-C-sharp
-Projects that i build to learn COCS307 programming course from King Abdulaziz University
+Projects that i build to learn C# for COCS307 programming course from King Abdulaziz University